flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 Now, one of your user teams requires critical workflows to have a higher priority than other production workflows.

+Now, let's understand how this can be implemented in FlyteIDL:

 Flyte IDL
 ^^^^^^^^^
 Introduce a new :std:ref:`matchable resource <protos/docs/admin/admin:matchableresource>` that includes a unique enum value and proto message definition.